AbishekThapa/yelp-insights-analytics/README.md

 ├── requirements.txt      # Python package dependencies
 └── yelp_etl.log          # Log file for the ETL process
 ```

-## GitHub Rendering Fix

-The notebook has been optimized for GitHub rendering.
-The key changes include:

-- **Static Plotting**: Added matplotlib configuration for non-interactive backend
-- **Image Display**: Replaced interactive `fig.show()` calls with static `display(Image())` calls
-- **Plot Saving**: All plots are saved to the `screenshots/` directory and displayed as static images

-This ensures that all visualizations render properly when viewing the notebook on GitHub.

 ## Scope of Analysis

 A comprehensive analysis was performed to answer a wide range of questions about the Yelp ecosystem.
 Key analyses include: